bulletmark/edir/README.md

   --no-relative         do not forcibly show paths relative to current working
                         directory
   -V, --version         show edir version
+  --conf                just invoke your editor on your startup options
+                        configuration file

 Note you can set default starting options in ~/.config/edir-flags.conf.
 The negation options (i.e. the --no-* options) allow you to temporarily override